 A syllabus is required for all new, regularized, and significantly revised courses.
 Please use the appropriate syllabus template based on course level.
+Working copies of the syllabus templates may be obtained from your school/college curriculum coordinator.

 *Reminder: All curriculum proposals must be submitted through the Curriculog system.
 Therefore, the majority of the program information is collected in the system.
 The following forms will still be relevant during the curriculum process for New York State Education Department (NYSED) and university catalog updates.